aletheia-foundation/aletheia-admin/Personas and Pathways.md

 ### Pathway

-* Discovery
+* Discovery - Jean searches online for inclusive tech communities and sees someone mention Aletheia.
-* First Contact
+* First Contact - He looks at the Aletheia website and emails the contact address asking what resources Aletheia has for people looking to get involved.
+He gets an email back outlining the introductory material for onboarding people onto the project.
-* Participation
+* Participation - Jean downloads the client and interacts with people on the forums discussing various votes.
-* Sustained Participation
+* Sustained Participation - He runs a session at a local school on inclusive online communities and profiles communities like the Rust communtiy and Aletheia.
-* Networked Participation
+* Networked Participation - Jean obtains some introductory progamming materials and runs afterschool sessions on programming with an option for students to contribute to a real opensource project, Aletheia.
-* Leadership
+* Leadership - He contributes to onboarding materials and coordinates the onboarding process for Aletheia.

 ## Cai Fàn